 Just remember, it is all in the presentation.
 If you smile and don’t apologize, no one will ever know that you didn’t spend days in the kitchen and that what they see is not exactly what you planned.

 This year, once again, I made elaborate plans to do things BIG for Halloween.
 Maybe a spook house in the front yard? a new costume for the dog? black lights?
 Something fun for the kids who are brave to ring the doorbell.
-Once again, projects and deadlines and programs got in the way and I have scaled things waaay down to some “build your own” Slow Cooker Machaca Tacos for dinner and these fast and easy Halloween Cupcakes on Carrot Cupcakes that I make with a “fancied-up” cake mix.
+Once again, projects and deadlines and programs got in the way and I have scaled things waaay down to some simple but delicious finger foods and these fast and easy Halloween Cupcakes on Carrot Cupcakes that I make with a “fancied-up” cake mix.
 I add fresh grated carrots, pineapple and walnuts to a spiced cake mix, top with a super easy cream cheese frosting and… WaLa!
 The cutest Halloween cupcakes ever!
 And yes, if you have been a foodie friend of ours for a while, you did see them last year.
 Who said you can’t replay your families every year.
 Your family doesn’t have to know you made something twice because you ran out of time and this recipe is familiar and you know you won’t mess it up… just tell them that they loved it so much that you made it a tradition.
 Believe me, they will love them.

 Here are a couple of tips for making Halloween Ghosts on Carrot Cupcakes super fast:

 - I use a spice cake mix and turn it into a carrot cake, if you are super busy, just use a cake mix as is (shhhhh, if anyone asks, I didn’t tell you to).